Contents

 16+ students

-The transfer of the CP files must continue through to 16+ providers.
-The DSL should inform the receiving provider (if known) that a CP file exists and transfer as per guidance noted above.
-A 16+ provider should routinely ask if any CP files exist for all transferring students.
-If unknown, the setting should retain the file until the child’s 25th birthday.
+The transfer of the safeguarding files must continue through to 16+ providers.
+The DSL should inform the receiving provider (if known) that a safeguarding file exists and transfer as per guidance noted above.
+A 16+ provider should routinely ask if any safeguarding files exist for all transferring students.
+If there is no known 16+ setting the current school should retain the safeguarding file until the child’s 25th birthday.

 Further information